 GoDaddy also has a How-To section unlike any other website builder I’ve seen.
 On this page, you can watch video tutorials grouped into comprehensive, stand-alone courses.

-GoDaddy offers four subscription plans: three for personal or general business websites and one for e-commerce shops.
+In addition to its new free plan, GoDaddy offers four paid subscription plans: three for personal or general business websites and one for e-commerce shops.

 Cancellations & Refunds

 You can request a refund within 30 days of purchasing an annual plan or 48 hours of purchasing a monthly plan.
 Watch out for one hidden cost: If you’ve purchased an annual plan with a free domain, the list price of your domain name will be deducted from your refund.